adrian-lison/dPCRfit/README.md

 model of the measurement noise.
 In our simulated data, we assumed a dPCR assay with the following parameters:

-- total number of partitions: 25’000
+- maximum number of partitions: 30’000
+- partition loss (invalid partitions): average: 12%, stdev: 5% points,
+  max: 50%
 - concentration conversion factor : 1.73e-5 (gc/partition for 1
   concentration unit in original sample)
 - pre-PCR coefficient of variation: 10%